-Before I release you from the legislative duties in which you have been respectively engaged, I consider it necessary to recapitulate the principal events of this Session.
+Before I release you from the legislative duties in which you have been respectively engaged I consider it necessary to recapitulate the principal events of this Session.

 You are perfectly aware that for many years the House of Assembly of Upper Canada have loudly complained of what they term their "grievances," and that at the end of your last Session these complaints having been referred to a "Committee of Grievances," were, by the Assembly, "ordered to be printed in pamphlet form."
-In pursuance of this order a volume, containing 570 pages, was forwarded to, and received by His Majesty's Government, as containing the sum total of the complaints of the people of this province.
+In pursuance of this order a volume, containing 570 pages, was forwarded to, and received by His Majesty's Government, as containing the current of the complaints of the people of this previous a volume, containing 570 pages, was forwarded to, and received by His Majesty's Government, as containing the sum total of the complaints of the people of this province.

-Whether the mere order for printing this report of the Committee could be legally considered as sanctioning it with their opinions, I have no desire to discuss; because no sooner did the said report reach His Majesty's Government, than it was determined that the grievances it detailed should immediately be effectually corrected; and, accordingly, instructions were drawn out by His Majesty's Secretary of State for the Colonies, in which each subject of complaint was separately considered, and a remedy ordered for its correction: and I have only to refer to those Instructions to prove the generosity with which His Majesty overlooked certain language contained in the report, and the liberality with which he was graciously pleased to direct that impartial justice should be administered to His subjects in this province.
+Whether the mere order for printing this report of the Committee could be legally considered as sanctioning it with their opinions, I have no desire to discuss; because no sooner did the said report reach His Majesty's Government, than it was determined that the grievances it detailed should immediately be effectually corrected; and, accordingly, Instructions were drawn out by His Majesty's Secretary of State for the Colonies, in which each subject of complaint was separately considered, and a remedy ordered for its correction: and I have only to refer to those Instructions to prove the generosity with which His Majesty overlooked certain language contained in the report, and the liberality which His Majesty overlooked certain lauguage contained in the report, and the liberality with which he was graciously pleased to direct that impartial justice should be administered to His subjects in this province.
 His Majesty's Government having determined that I should be selected to carry these remedial measures into effect, I waited upon the Colonial Secretary of State, (to whom, as well as to almost every other member of the Government, I was a total stranger,) and respectfully begged leave to decline the duty, truly urging as my reason, that having dedicated my whole mind to a humble but important service, in which I was intently engaged, it was more congenial to my disposition to remain among the yeomanry and labouring classes of my own country, than to be appointed to the station of Lieutenant-Governor of Upper Canada.
-His Majesty's Government having been pleased to repeat their request, I felt it impossible not to accede to it; and I accordingly received the instructions which had been framed; and having had the honour of an interview with His Majesty, during which, in an impressive manner which I can never forget, he imposed upon me His royal commands to do strict justice to his subjects in this province, I left England with a firm determination to carry the remedial measures with which I was catrusted into full effect.
+His Majesty's Government having been pleased to repeat their request, I felt it impossible not to accede to it; and I accordingly received the instructions which had been framed; and having had the honour of an interview with His Majesty, during which, in an impressive manner which I can never forget, he imposed upon me.
+His royal commands to do strict justice to his subjects in this province. me His royal commands to do strict justice to his subjects in this province, I left England with a firm determination to carry the remedial measures with which I was entrusted into full effect.

-I arrived at this capital on the 23d of January last, and on the 27th I delivered a speech, in which I informed you I would submit in a message the answer which His Maje-ty had been pleased to give to the several addresses and representations which proceeded from the two branches of the legislature during the last Session.
+I arrived at this capital on the 23d of January last, and on the 27th I delivered a speech. in which I informed you I would submit in a message the answer which His Majesty had been pleased to give to the several addresses and representations which proceeded from the two branches of the legislature during the last Session.
 I added, that as regarded myself, I had nothing either to promise or profess, but that I trusted I should not call in vain upon you for that assistance which your King expected, and which the rising interests of your country required.